ivanjankovic/react-native-flashcards/README.md

 # How to install and launch this project

 To install and launch this project:
-* donload or clone this repository
+* download or clone this repository
 * install all project dependencies with `yarn`
 * start the development server with `expo start`